Usmanfawad/Vrbo-Scraper/README.md

 # Vrbo-Scraper
-A python selenium based scraper that scrapes room data from Vrbo
+A python-selenium based scraper that scrapes room data from Vrbo